ChromiaProject/chromia-cli/README.md

 ```shell
 chr build --settings config.yml
 ```
-If you want to see the BlockchainRid that is generated, you can use the flag `--show-brid`
+If you want to see the Blockchain RID that is generated, you can use the flag `--show-brid`

 ### Start
 Start command is used to start a node with you applications running on it.
 It will start all the blockchains under the